Living with wildlife

 Don't feed wildlife

 People often feed wildlife because they enjoy the close-up experience with wildlife, but feeding wildlife can interfere with their natural feeding behaviours, attract unwanted pests and cause damage to our local environment.
-There are other ways you can attract native wildlife to your garden.
-See Sustainable Gardening and Native Plants.
+There are other ways you can attract native wildlife to your backyard, find out more information with our Backyard Biodiversity project.

 In many species of native wildlife, youngsters rely on parental behaviour to teach them how to find food.
 You can upset this important part of their development by feeding them, not to mention the fact that the food may not be nutritionally appropriate and could result in disease or illness.